-Piet Mondrian was born in Amersfoort in Holland on the 7th of March 1872.
+Piet Mondrian was a pioneer of abstract painting and was born in Amersfoort in Holland on the 7th of March 1872.
 In 1880 he moved to Winterswijk when his father, who was a qualified drawing teacher, became headmaster of the local Christian school.
 At sixteen, he left school to study drawing and painting and passed his lower certificate examination in 1889, which allowed him to teach at his father’s primary school.
 In his free time, he painted landscapes in a rather traditional fashion.

 In 1905 he saw an exhibition of the early work of Vincent van Gogh in Amsterdam which had a profound effect on him, influencing him to use bold colour and more vibrant brushwork.